kubernetes-retired/contrib/pod-resizer/README.md

 # pod-resizer

-This container image watches over another container, and vertically scales the dependent container up and down.
+This container image watches over another container in a deployment, and vertically scales the dependent container up and down.
 Currently the only option is to scale it linearly based on the number of nodes, and it only works for a singleton.

 ## Nanny program and arguments